Margarita Island

-Margarita Island (Isla de Margarita, [maɾɣaˈɾita]) is the largest island in the Venezuelan state of Nueva Esparta, situated off the northeastern coast of the country, in the Caribbean Sea.
+Margarita Island (Isla de Margarita, [maɾɣaˈɾita]) is the largest island in the Venezuelan state of Nueva Esparta, situated off the north west coast of the country, in the Caribbean Sea.
 The capital city of Nueva Esparta, La Asunción, is located on the island.

 History

 Age of Exploration

 Christopher Columbus was the first European to arrive on Margarita Island in 1498.
 The local natives were the Guaiqueries people.
-The coast of the island was abundant in pearls, which represented almost a third of all New World tribute to the Spanish Crown.
+The coast of the island was abundant in pearls, which represented almost a third of all Western Hemisphere tribute to the Spanish Crown.
 Margarita Island was fortified against the increasing threat of pirate attacks, and some fortifications remain today.
 It was the center of Spanish colonial Margarita Province, established in 1525.

-In 1561, the island was seized by Lope de Aguirre, a notoriously violent and rebellious conquistador.
+In 1561, the island was seized by Lope de Aguirre, a notoriously violent and rebellious conquistador who killed the governor Juan Villadrando.
 Around 1675, the island was captured again, this time by Red Legs Greaves, a pirate known for his humanity and morality.
 He captured a fleet of Spanish ships off port, before turning the guns on the forts which he stormed and claimed a large booty of pearls and gold.
 The story of Greaves' capture of the island does not appear in historical Spanish records and may be fictional.

 Construction of the Santa Rosa de la Eminencia castle was ordered by the governor, Juan Muñoz de Gadea, after the French buccaneer Marquis de Maintenon attacked the island in early 1676.

 Independence era

 The island gained independence from the Spanish in 1814, after the collapse of the First Republic of Venezuela.
 It became the first permanently free territory in Venezuela.
 In the same year, Luisa Cáceres de Arismendi was detained in a dungeon of the Fortress of Santa Rosa on the island in an attempt to put pressure on her husband Juan Bautista Arismendi, who was fighting for independence.
 Her detention lasted for over three years.
+In 1815 the general Pablo Morillo with a fleet of 18 warships and 42 cargo ships disembarked in Island Margarita with the mission to pacify the revolts against the Spanish monarchy in the American colonies.
 Simón Bolívar was confirmed as Commander-in-Chief of the Second Republic of Venezuela on the island in 1816.
 From there, he started a nine-year campaign to free Venezuela, Colombia, Ecuador, Peru, and Bolivia from the Spanish Crown.